-After inventory preparation, the NID is passed through a multistage quality control cycle too (see Table 1-1).
-NID authors, the emission modeler, the head of the inventory group, the project manager as well as additional people of the Office of Environment (OE) and sector experts review the drafts of the NID mutually.
-Thus, a maximum of quality assurance can be achieved.
-If the internal review suggests large revisions, they are taken up in the inventory development plan for future improvements.
+After inventory preparation, the NID undergoes a multistage quality control cycle too (see Table 1-1).
+NID authors, the emission modeler, the head of the inventory group, the project manager as well as additional staff of the Office of Environment (OE) and sector experts review the drafts of the NID jointly.
+If the internal review suggests major revisions, they are taken up in the inventory development plan for future improvements.
 Archiving of inventory material is made after submission by the OE and sectoral experts, by the contributing authors and by the QA/QC officer.

-Process Month

-June July August September October November December January February March April May

-Initial meeting

-Data compilation

-CRF as 1st draft version

-QC of the CRF 1st draft version

-CRF as complete draft

-QC of the complete CRF draft

-Final CRF version

-Preparation of the NIR

-1st draft version NIR

-QC 1st draft version NIR

-2nd draft version NIR

-QC 2nd draft version NIR

-Final version NIR

-Submission final NIR and final CRF's

-Official UN review process

-Archiving
+Month Process Jun Aug Sep Nov Dec Feb Mar May Initial meeting Data compilation CRF as 1st draft version QC of the CRF 1st draft version CRF as complete draft QC of the complete CRF draft Final CRF version Preparation of the NIR 1st draft version NIR QC 1st draft version NIR 2nd draft version NIR OC 2nd draft version NIR Final version NIR Submission final NIR and final CRF's Official UN review process Archiving